c6o/docs/content/pubsub.md

 ## Subscribing

 A `Subscription` describes the type of data a Consumer wishes to receive.
-The Traxitt System handles everything with respect to delivering data from Producers within the cluster.
-One can think of a Traxitt `Subscription` as a living database query.
+The Traxitt System handles everything with respect to delivering data from Producers to Consumers within the cluster.
+One can think of a Traxitt `Subscription` as a live database query.
 The `Subscription` request is as follows:

 ``` protobuf
 message Subscription {